laksh7218/AutoJudge-Predicting-Programming-Problem-Difficulty/README.md

 # Steps to run project locally
 In my main code which is model_code.py, first step was to generate pkl files( tfidf.pkl, scaler.pkl, reg_model.pkl, clf_model.pkl, label_encoder.pkl) and then there is need to go to file named Web_UI_code.py and then in the terminal there is need to write python -m streamlit run app.py (I used python in start of command because I was having an issue of location of file) then my a popup window will appear and then there I need to go to deploy section where when I will click deploy button, I firstly need to connect my github account with streamlit cloud, so I then went to site with URL(https://share.streamlit.io/) and then go to option create app and then I deployed through my github and then entered all the details but in the start I was having issues with the version of python and scikit learn hence, I created a file named requirements.txt and runtime.txt and then my app got deployed and I also tested through some of problems provided in the dataset

--Generating pkl files
+- Generating pkl files
 ```bash
 python model_code.py
 ```
--Clone the repository
+- Clone the repository
 ```bash
 git clone https://github.com/laksh7218/autojudge-predicting-programming-problem-difficulty.git
 cd autojudge-predicting-programming-problem-difficulty
 ```
--Create virtual environment
+- Create virtual environment
 ```bash
 python3 -m venv venv
 source venv/bin/activate
 ```
-Install dependencies
+- Install dependencies
 ```bash
 pip install -r requirements.txt
 ```
-Run the web application and open in browser
+- Run the web application and open in browser
 ```bash
 python -m streamlit run Web_UI_code.py
 ```

 **App URL:** https://autojudge-predicting-programming-problem-difficulty-vgep9awfjp.streamlit.app/